Fath-Ali Shah Qajar: Titles

 Fath-Ali Shah at the Hunt.
 Gift from Fath Ali Shah to King George IV of the United Kingdom, now in the Rashtrapati Bhavan Presidential Palace, New Delhi, India.

 Fath-Ali Shah used both the ancient Persian title of shahanshah (King of Kings), i.e., Emperor, and the Turco-Mongol title of khaqan (khan of khans), thus representing himself as both ruler of the country and the tribes.

 Appearance

-Fath-Ali Shah was the last Qajar shah to dress in the traditional manner, which included a decorated Persian long robe, high heels, and a long beard.
+Fath-Ali Shah was the last Qajar shah to dress in the traditional manner, which included a decorated Persian long robe (qaba), crown, high heels, and a long beard.
 The Scottish statesman and historian John Malcolm, who met Fath-Ali Shah in 1800, described him as "above the middle size, his age little more than thirty, his complexion rather fair, his features regular and fine, with an expression denoting quickness and intelligence."
+In a portrait from The David Collection dated 1811, Fath-Ali Shah is holding a jeweled sceptre, in his left hand, while his right hand rests on the hilt of a sword or a Persian jambiya dagger tucked into his belt.

 Legacy

-During his reign, Fath-Ali Shah successfully revamped his realm from a mostly Turkic tribal khanship into a centralized and stable monarchy based on the old imperial design.
+During his reign, Fath-Ali Shah successfully restructured a mostly Turkic tribal khanship into a centralized and stable monarchy based on the old imperial design.
+This brought to Iran a relatively calm and prosperous period, secured a mutually beneficial relationship between state and religion, established the foundational principles of state administration, and supported cultural and artistic revival, which remained a distinctive feature of the Qajar dynasty.